lithdew/rheia/README.md

 ### database
 - sstables for on-disk storage format
+- memtable for keeping track of blockchain state (robin hood hash table?)
-- memtable for keeping track of pending transactions (skiplist? rb-tree? b-tree? rax? trie?)
+- robin-hood hash tables for keeping track of pending transactions
 - chain state represented as a sparse merkle trie of key-value pairs (akin to ethereum)
   - what's the most efficient way to maintain a sparse merkle trie over a sorted list of key-value pairs?
 - upon finality of a block, flush all state changes and finalized transactions to sstable